 That's nothing to be ashamed of.
 It's not even necessarily a bad thing.
 But it is fundamentally wrong, and things that are fundamentally wrong have a habit of coming back to haunt you.

 Having read this opening section you may think I'm being pedantic.
 You may even think I'm crazy.
 But hopefully after reaching the end of the article you'll feel some sense of enlightenment.

 The state of play

-Currently, commercial theme marketplaces like ThemeForest, Creative Market and Mojo Themes are thriving.
+Currently, commercial theme marketplaces like ThemeForest (opens in new tab), Creative Market (opens in new tab) and Mojo Themes are thriving.
 They dominate the landscape and it's easy to see why.
 On the surface, they offer a win-win proposition for theme creators and end users alike: consumers get access to 'professionally' built products for a fraction of the price of hiring a designer or developer directly, while theme creators can operate in a contextually rich market to promote and sell their work.